Chapter 29 : Hate

 “I mean, you should be grateful, really—”

 Potter’s face was priceless.
 He looked horrified and confused and annoyed all at once, and I couldn’t get enough of it.
 For once, I had beaten him at something.
 I came out as the winner.
-Who’s the Mary Poppins now, eh, Potter?

-Today’s turning out to be a really good day.
+Today was turning out to be a really good day.

 The rest of our babysitting stint passed rather uneventfully at first.
 As promised, we took Lilia to the arcade.
-And with the exception of Potter “accidentally” pushing me into the ball pit and proceeding to laugh his arse off as I almost drowned (why do they even have those anymore?
+And with the exception of Potter “accidentally” pushing me into the ball pit and proceeding to laugh his arse off as I almost suffocated (why do they even have those anymore?
 They’re a hazard!), it wasn’t awful.
 Lilia, once she loosened up, began to actually have fun.

 After a couple rounds of this (and quite a few french fry baskets), Potter brought Lilia over again.
 This time, though, two things were different: one, she was in tears, and two, he was carrying her.